Pin rules for search

 Pin rule conflicts

-Pin rule conflicts are resolved on a last-in, first-out basis.
+Pin rule conflicts are resolved as follows:

-On March 1, you create a rule that pins the product "Carbon Blue Kayak" at position 2 for the query kayak
+On March 1, you create a rule that pins the product "Carbon Blue Kayak" at position 2 for the query kayak.

-Because both pin rules target the same position for the query kayak
+Because both pin rules target the same position for the query kayak, only the most recent rule applies.

-, "Okeanos Kayak" is pinned at position 2 in the search results.
+When a user searches for kayak, "Okeanos Kayak" is pinned at position 2 on the search results page.

 Prerequisites